Skip to content

 [cairo]

-This flag cannot be disabled while compiling the starknet-contract target.
+This flag cannot be set to false while compiling the starknet-contract target.

 unstable-add-statements-functions-debug-info